Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: System model

 \subsection{System Architecture}

-As illustrated in Fig. \ref{fig:VANET}, a finite length multi-lane road consisting of one platoon, broadcast vehicles and unicast vehicles are all considered as they all share the same resource pool for vehicular communications.
+We consider a finite length multi-lane highway where one platoon with length $d$ (km), broadcast vehicles and unicast vehicles are all considered to share the same resource pool for vehicular communications, as Fig. \ref{fig:VANET} illustrates.
 The 2-dimensional scenario can be mapped into a 1-dimensional finite line scenario where the location of each vehicle is assumed to be uniformly distributed in the line with density $\rho$ (vehicles/km).
 Meanwhile, we assume that the location of the vehicles remains the same, i.e., all vehicles are assumed to be static.
+Following the standard's guidelines\cite{3gpp.37.885}, we define the scenario, V2V-Highway where a pair of vehicles can be in one of following states: \begin{itemize} \item Line-of-Sight (LOS), if the vehicles are in the same street and the path is free from obstacles; \item Vehicle Non-Line-of-Sight (NLOSv), if the vehicles are in the same street but the path is blocked by other vehicles. \end{itemize} The link pathloss is implemented accurately following the 3GPP specifications \cite{3gpp.37.885}.
+The LOS/NLOSv pathloss is

+where $D$ is the distance in meters, and $f_c$ is the center frequency in GHz.
+Therefore, if the sensitivity-power-level at the receiver is set to $P_{sen}$ while the transmit power of each broadcast vehicle is $P_{trans}$\footnote{The standard \cite{3gpp.36.101} specifies that the maximum transmit power is 23dBm, and a sensitivity-power-level requirement at the receiver is -91dBm.}, the radius of communication range of each broadcast vehicle can be determined by

-Both transmission range and sensing range of each broadcast vehicle is denoted as $R$, and the platoon length is $d$.
-Note that the hidden terminal range for the platoon communication, from the side of the PL, is also equal to the platoon length.
-Thus the relation between the sensing range of PMs and the PL can be summarized as:
+where $R$ is in kilometers.
+Notice that the hidden terminal range of a platoon, from the side of PL, is also equal to the platoon length.
+The relation between the communication range of PMs and PL can be summarized as:

-where $R_{PM_n}$ and $R_{PL}$ denote the sensing range of PMs and PL. $n \in \{1,2,...,m\}$ is the index of PMs, and $m$ is the index of the last PM.
+where $R_{PM_n}$ and $R_{PL}$ denote the communication range of PMs and PL. $n \in \{1,2,...,m\}$ is the PM index, and $m$ is the index of the last PM.
 As a result, in a 1-dimensional finite line scenario, the last PM suffers most from the hidden terminal effects among all PMs, determining the collision probability of the platoon communication.
-To ensure resource efficiency and reliable group communication, the PL allocates group internal identity to each of the PMs to help configure and distribute sidelink hybrid automatic repeat request (SL-HARQ) feedback resources \cite{ganesan2020nr}: Each PM transmits either HARQ-Positive Acknowledgement (HARQ-ACK) or HARQ-Negative Acknowledge (HARQ-NACK) on a given set of dedicated feedback resources \cite{release16_2019}.
+To ensure reliable group communication, PL allocates group internal identity to each of the PMs to help configure and distribute sidelink hybrid automatic repeat request (SL-HARQ) feedback resources \cite{ganesan2020nr}: Each PM transmits either HARQ-Positive Acknowledgement (HARQ-ACK) or HARQ-Negative Acknowledge (HARQ-NACK) on a given set of dedicated feedback resources \cite{3gpp.38.885}.